Mavic-ux/mlops_mnist/README.md

 python3 infer.py

 # Model and predictions are stored in checkpoints/ directory be default
+cd checkpoints

-# Exit the virtual environment
+# To exit the virtual environment
 exit
 ```